ntizish/startup-starter-1/README.md

-# Figma Plugin Boilerplate
+# Pitchiro

-First attempt on creating a Startup Pitch Deck Starter [Figma Plugin]
+##Generate a pitch deck in Figma in a matter of minutes